 Wheat’s stock-to-use ratio

-So far in this series, we discussed how the global stock-to-use ratios for corn and soybeans impacted their respective prices.
-In this part, we’ll analyze how wheat’s stock-to-use ratio compares to other years.
+Previously, we saw how the global stock-to-use ratio for corn impacted corn prices.
+Along similar lines, we’ll analyze how wheat’s stock-to-use ratio compares to other years in this part.

-The higher inventory is primarily a result of an increase on the supply side—it’s aided by the use of fertilizers and technological efficiency.
 Fertilizers played a key role in increasing crop yields over the years.
-Therefore, companies such as Mosaic (MOS), Agrium (AGU), CVR Partners (UAN), and Israel Chemicals (ICL) play a critical role in the agricultural sector (SPY).
+Therefore, companies such as PotashCorp (POT), Mosaic (MOS), CVR Partners (UAN), and CF Industries (CF) play a critical role in the agricultural sector (MOO).

-The global wheat inventory has been rising over the past five years.
-According to the U.S. Department of Agriculture, the global wheat inventory was at its lowest point in 2013 at 181 million metric tons.
+The global wheat inventory has been rising over the past five-year period.
+The global wheat inventory was the lowest in 2013 at 181 million metric tons, according to the USDA.
 Naturally, wheat’s stock-to-use ratio was also the lowest in 2013.

-In the final part of this series, we’ll see how wheat prices moved over the past five years.
+In the next part, we’ll see how wheat prices moved recently as well as over the past five years.